ucl-tbr-group-project/regression/README.md

     - `int` to generate interactive regression performance plot,
     - `0` to disable performance plotting,
     - a file name where to save the plot (to avoid overwriting files in cross-validation, the filename can include `%d` which will be replaced for the fold index)
+ - `feature_def` can be either:
+    - `0` to include all features,
+    - a name of a file containing a line-separated list of features to include,
  - and `optional arguments` depend on the chosen model, see the contents of the [models/](./tbr_reg/models) directory for details.